OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-03.md

 ## Isaiah 3:25

-Your men shall fall by the sword, and your warriors in battle.
+Your men shall meet their fate by the sword, and your warriors shall fall in battle.

 ## Isaiah 3:26